-I don’t know about you, but there’s still a little part of me that feels cut up about the fact we won’t be getting Nvidia’s Turing graphics cards as soon as we’d hoped.
+I don’t know about you, but there’s still a little part of me that feels cut up about the fact we won’t be getting any kind of Nvidia RTX graphics card as soon as we’d hoped.
 I know, I know, no one really needs to buy a new graphics card in this day and age – especially when most of today’s best graphics cards are a) finally back down to normal-ish prices and b) pretty damn fast anyway – but it wounds me, all right?
 Deep.

 The good news, happily, is that Nvidia are finally starting to bundle games in with their graphics cards again, which was always a sweet little extra when you’d just spent hundreds of pounds / dollars on a new card.
 And what better way to show off your new GPU, apparently, than with Ubisoft and Ivory Tower’s bananas open world racing-sailing-flying-and-biking bonanza The Crew 2.Under the apt bundle name of ‘Join the Crew’ (yes, really), anyone who buys an eligible Nvidia GeForce GTX 1080 or Nvidia GeForce GTX 1080Ti before July 3 from participating retailers will automatically bag themselves a free standard edition copy of The Crew’s rebellious sequel (while stocks last, natch).
 The same offer applies to anyone buying a BattleBox desktop PC or laptop with a GTX 1080 or GTX 1080Ti inside it as well, or indeed any qualifying desktop/laptop model that’s emblazoned with The Crew 2 bundle sticker.